 Nevertheless, after the date the terms are set, it is possible that your Notes could be deemed to be reissued for tax purposes upon the occurrence of certain events affecting an underlying asset or your Notes, and following such occurrence your Notes could be treated as delta-one specified equity-linked instruments that are subject to withholding on dividend equivalents.
-It is also possible that withholding tax or other tax under Section 871(m) of the Code could apply to the Notes under these rules if a non-U.S. holder entered, into certain other transactions in respect of an underlying asset or the Notes.
-A non-U.S. holder that enters, or has entered, into other transactions in respect of an underlying asset or the Notes should consult its tax advisor regarding the application of Section 871(m) of the Code to its Notes in the context of its other transactions.
+It is also possible that withholding tax or other tax under Section 871(m) of the Code could apply to the Notes under these rules if a non-U.S. holder enters, or has entered, into certain other transactions in respect of an underlying asset or the Notes.
+A non-U.S. holder that enters, or has entered, into other transactions in respect of an underlying asset or the application of Section 871(m) of the Code could apply to the Code to its Notes in the context of its other transactions.